broham6/CSE-15L-Lab-Report/lab-report-5-week-10.md

 - My repo output: []
 - Class repo output:[#fragment, http://example.com#fragment, http://example.com?foo=3#frag]
 - The expected output is the same as the class repo output.
 - I'm not exactly sure the reason for this difference in outputs since these should be simple links, and when I tested my MarkdownParse file against these specific links, they work.
-Hence, it seems that this bug is caused by the running the case with the script somehow.
+Hence, it seems that this bug only shows up when running the test files with the shell script.
 - ![markdownParse](checkingTestcase.png)